boxbeam/untwine/README.md

 ## Performance and goals

-While Untwine currently has no formal benchmarks, informally I have found parsers written using Untwine to be about half as fast as a basic but well-optimized handwritten parser.
+While Untwine currently has no formal benchmarks, informally I have found parsers written using Untwine to be about a third as fast as a basic but well-optimized handwritten parser.
 While Untwine seeks to offer high performance, it is not suitable for highly performance-critical parsers.

-Most parsing is not so performance-critical, and Untwine is ideal for building programming languages or DSLs, though it can also be used for other purposes.
-It seeks to make parsing so easy that it becomes worthwhile to write parsers where it may not have been before, giving you the ability to iterate extremely quickly and eliminate most of the pain points of parsing at compiletime, before the parser ever runs.
+Most parsing is not so performance-critical, and Untwine is ideal for building programming languages or DSLs, where high-quality error messages are more important.
+It seeks to make parsing so easy that it becomes worthwhile to write parsers where it may not have been before, giving you the ability to iterate extremely quickly and eliminate most of the pain points of manual parsing.